leomancini/origami-studio-material-system/README.md

 The design patterns used in these components are based on Google's [Material design guidelines](https://material.io/design/).
 Icons are from the [baseline Material icon set](https://material.io/tools/icons/?style=baseline).

-For consistency, documentation format and language is based on the documentation for components included in [Origami Studio](https://origami.design).
+For consistency, documentation format and language is based on the existing documentation for components included in [Origami Studio](https://origami.design).

 <br>